atlasacademy/fgo-docs/README.md

 - Other command codes can also play a role.
 For example, the Da Vinci command code.
 In the B-B-Q chain, if either of the first cards contain this cc.
 It will push the rng by 1 and thus the quick card may differ.

-This description was focused for one of the card to crit.
+This description was focused for one of the cards to crit.
 However, most random events in battle use the same aforementioned dice.
 For example, the damage on the cards and the AI of the enemy is also different based on that dice.
 The only exception is guts calculation.
-Whether a servant comes back to life using guts is calculated using a separate dice so advancing the main dice counter won't affect whether [Necromancy CE](https://apps.atlasacademy.io/db/NA/craft-essence/73) procs and vice versa.
+Whether a servant comes back to life using guts is calculated using a separate dice so advancing the main dice counter won't affect whether [Necromancy CE](https://apps.atlasacademy.io/db/NA/craft-essence/73) procs guts and vice versa.

 <!-- TODO: Skill length -->